blitzcode-io/mongo-migrate/README.md

-# mongo-migrate
+# Welcome to mongo-migrate

-Create Mongodb migrations using Python.
+Migrate Mongodb seamlessly using Python and mongo-migrate.

 MongoDB is a schemaless database but most of the time the data that you store in the database will end up have a loose schema.
 The Python library is aimed to solve the below problem scenarios:
   1. As your project grows, the schema also changes and grows with it.
 When you want to go back to a specific version of the code and run that version.
 Most of the time, you do not remember the database schema used with the particular version of code.
 This is where creating a migration file and keeping it under version control along with your code helps.
 You can retrace the steps to that particular version of the schema.
   2. Lastly, even if your code base is in another language, you can use the Mongo-migrate package to create migrations.
 Exactly for this reason, mongo-migrate is coming out of the box with a lot of subcommands.

+You can read my the detailed article [here](https://rahulgeorge.hashnode.dev/migrate-mongodb-data-seamlessly-with-mongo-migrate-and-python)

 The mongo-migrate library can create migrations, and perform upgrade and downgrade operations.

-# Installation
+### Installation

     pip install mongo-migrate

-# Usage
+### Usage

     usage: mongo-migrate [-h] {create,upgrade,downgrade} ...